nelsondio/QUARTER3/my-project/README.md

 4) git@github.com:nelsondio/QUARTER3.git
 5) need to set url to point to it

-## INSTRUCTIONS AFTER CREATIN EMPTY REPOSITORY
+## INSTRUCTIONS AFTER CREATING EMPTY REPOSITORY
 ### …or create a new repository on the command line
 1) echo "# QUARTER3" >> README.md
 2) git init